LauraBrogan/pands-project-2019/README.md

 #Reference:https://ourcodingclub.github.io/2018/04/18/pandas-python-intro.html#following
 #Laura Brogan 19/04/2019
 ```
+It makes the data visual in a scatter plot diagram and it is clear to see that the petal length of the setosa is the smallest and the virginica has the largest petal length.

 **C. irissum.py**
 This is the outcome of running the above python script
 ![alt text](https://github.com/LauraBrogan/pands-project-2019/blob/master/irissum.JPG)

+This script helps to summarise the data set

 **D. boxpl.py**